View Roger Sommer's Obituary on stltoday.com and share memories

 Roger was born in Dardenne, MO and graduated from Wentzville High School.
 He was an Agent for Reliable Life Insurance Co., Shelter Insurance Co. and a land developer.
 Roger was an active member of Most Sacred Heart, Eureka Lions Club and Eureka/Pacific Elks #2644.
 He enjoyed sports and hunting, was a lover of music and a past member of The Barber Shoppers of St. Louis.

 Services: Funeral Mass at Most Sacred Heart, Eureka, Thursday 11:00 a.m.
-Interment is private.
-In lieu of flowers, contributions may be made to the Eureka Lions Club for eye research.
-P.O.
+Interment is Private.
+In lieu of flowers, contributions may be made to the Eureka Lions Club for eye research, P.O.
 Box 65, Eureka, MO 63025.
-Visitation from 10:00 a.m. until the time of the Mass at 11:00 a.m.
+Visitation at the Schrader Funeral Home - Eureka, 108 N. Central Avenue, Wednesday 3:00 p.m. until 8:00 p.m. and at the church Thursday from 10:00 a.m. until the time of the mass at 11:00 a.m.
 Friends may sign the family's on-line guestbook at schrader.com.